Honda Civic (tenth generation): Pakistan

-Honda Atlas revealed the model for Pakistan on July 22, 2016.
-At the time of launch, three variants were offered: i-VTEC, i-VTEC Oriel and VTEC Turbo. i-VTEC and i-VTEC Oriel trims come with 1.8-liter engine with CVT, while the VTEC Turbo has a 1.5-liter turbocharged engine with a 7-speed sequential CVT.
-Due to engine knock issues, the 1.5-litre turbocharged variant was discontinued for an unknown period of time in March 2017.
-Later on April 9, 2019, the Civic 1.5-liter turbocharged was relaunched with a few changes, along with the other two variants (i-VTEC, i-VTEC Oriel), the VTEC Turbo was launched as an RS variant with few cosmetic changes.
-Later Honda Atlas also launched another trim (VTEC Turbo Oriel) which used the 1.5-liter turbocharged engine with a few downgrades and a lower price to match.
+Honda Atlas launched the tenth generation Civic sedan in Pakistan on July 22, 2016 as a locally assembled model.
+At the time of launch, three variants were offered: i-VTEC (Standard), i-VTEC Oriel and VTEC Turbo. i-VTEC and i-VTEC Oriel trims came with the 1.8-litre R18Z1 I4 petrol engine producing a total output of 140 hp (104 kW) and 174 N⋅m (128 lb⋅ft) of torque, while the VTEC Turbo trim came with the 1.5-litre L15B7 I4 turbo petrol engine producing a total output of 174 hp (130 kW) and 220 N⋅m (162 lb⋅ft) of torque.
+All three trim levels came with 7-speed sequential CVT.
+Because of engine knocking issues due to poor quality fuel in Pakistan, the 1.5-litre turbocharged variant was discontinued for an unknown period of time in March 2017.

+Later, when good quality fuel started being imported in Pakistan, Honda Atlas launched the locally assembled facelifted sedan on April 9, 2019.
+Three trim levels were offered at the time of launch: i-VTEC, i-VTEC Oriel and RS VTEC Turbo.
+It was the first time that the RS trim was introduced in Pakistan.
+All three trim levels came with the same engines as those present in their respective pre-facelift models and also the same CVT.
+Later, Honda Atlas launched another trim (VTEC Turbo Oriel) which used the same 1.5-litre turbocharged engine as the RS trim.
+It came with a few downgrades in features and cosmetics and a lower price to match.